tabuna/breadcrumbs/README.md

 # <img src="https://raw.githubusercontent.com/tabuna/breadcrumbs/master/logo.svg" width="30" height="30" alt="Laravel Breadcrumbs"> Laravel Breadcrumbs

-Breadcrumbs displays a list of links indicating the position of the current page in the whole site hierarchy.
-For example, breadcrumbs like
+Breadcrumbs display a list of links indicating the position of the current page in the whole site hierarchy.
+For example, breadcrumbs like `Home / Sample Post / Edit` means the user is viewing an edit page for the "Sample Post".
+He can click on "Sample Post" to view that page, or he can click on "Home" to return to the homepage.

 > [Home](#) / [Sample Post](#) / Edit

-means the user is viewing an edit page for the "Sample Post".
-He can click on "Sample Post" to view that page, or he can click on "Home" to return to the homepage.

-## Getting Started
+This package for the [Laravel framework](https://laravel.com/) will make it easy to build breadcrumbs in your application.

 ## Installation